I'd love to see GUI-driven multiprocess debugging for Muq.

 ./muq --logfile=xyzzy.log --log-bytecodes

-after which it will log every bytecode executed to xyzzy.log
+after which it will log every bytecode executed to xyzzy.log.
+Keep in mind that Muq can

 easily execute a million bytecodes per second normally, so this can fill disk fast -- not to